amoffat/HeimdaLLM/docs/source/blog/posts/safe-sql-execution.rst

 The first obvious solution to limiting dangerous SQL queries is to create a read-only database user.
 By using this RO user, untrusted queries cannot mutate your database or your data.
-However, RO users can still see all of the data in the database, making them very unsafe for data security.
+However, a RO user can still see all of the data in the database, making it useless for data security.

-It's a high-impact, low cost solution that eliminates one class of problems with very little effort or maintenance.
+It's a low cost solution that eliminates one class of problems with very little effort or maintenance.
 This solution is generally recommended *in addition* to other solutions, but it is not a viable solution on its own.

 +----------------------+-------+--------------------------------------------------------------------------+
 | Property             | Rank  | Rationale                                                                |